nicola-deb/software-testing-portfolio/README.md

 ## Certifications

 I am committed to my personal and professional development and enjoy keeping engaged & informed of emerging trends and technologies in the QA sphere.
-I am also an active member of the "Ministry of Testing", "uTEst" and "UX Design Institue" Communities.
+I am also an active member of the "Ministry of Testing", "uTest" and "UX Design Institue" Communities.

 [ISTQB Tester](./ISTQB_Certifications/Tester)